-- Food service items such as napkins, food wrappings, condiments, and cutlery will be accepted into the warehouse, quarantined, disinfected and secured prior to disbursement and utilization.
+- Food service items such as napkins, food wrappings, condiments, and cutlery were accepted into the warehouse, quarantined, disinfected and secured prior to disbursement and utilization.

-- The restaurants eliminate and reconfigure buffets to eliminate guest contact with food.
+- The restaurants eliminated and reconfigured buffets to eliminate guest contact with food.

-The team members will constantly sanitize the park and frequently touched surfaces, such as chairs, tubes, benches, tables, cans, etc. Expect the following sanitation measures:
+The team members frequently sanitized the park and frequently touched surfaces, such as chairs, tubes, benches, tables, cans, etc. Six Flags enacted the following sanitation measures:

-- Team members sanitize game items and reconfigure games for social distancing.
+- Team members sanitized game items and reconfigured games for social distancing.

-- Guests can find hand-washing and hand-sanitizing stations throughout the parks and at the entrance and exits of rides.
+- Guests were able to use hand-washing and hand-sanitizing stations throughout the parks and at the entrance and exits of rides.

-- Hygiene signage reminds guests to practice good hand hygiene.
+- Hygiene signage reminded guests to practice good hand hygiene.

-- Employees frequently monitor and sanitize restrooms/water park changing areas.
+- Employees frequently monitored and sanitized restrooms/water park changing areas.

-- Employee work areas sanitized in both front and back of house.
+- Employee work areas were sanitized in both front and back of house.

-- Only unused cups are used at beverage filling stations.
+- Only unused cups were used at beverage filling stations.

-- Hygiene signage reminds guests to practice good hand hygiene.
+- Hygiene signage reminded guests to practice good hand hygiene.

 Increased Training for Employees and Guests on COVID-19

-Six Flags will educate guests on these measures as well.
-Guests with reservations visit an On-boarding Program to receive information about the visit and expected social distancing and hygiene guidelines.
-The program includes emails, documentation and videos.
-A newsletter communication program also gets guests on board with the new procedures.
+Six Flags educated guests on these measures as well.
+During the initial reopening period, guests with reservations visited an On-boarding Program to receive information about the visit and expected social distancing and hygiene guidelines.
+The program included emails, documentation and videos.
+A newsletter communication program also encouraged guests to get on board with the new procedures.

 Risks Associated with the Six Flags Magic Mountain Reopening